zubairsaiyed/ecal/QUICK_START.md

 ### Machine 2: Server (Desktop/Compute Pi)

-**What it does:** Generates calendar screenshots and pushes to display
+**What it does:** Runs calendar server with screenshot generation; sync service polls and uploads to display

 **Setup:**
 ```bash